tanimislam/nprstuff/docs/README.rst

 README
 ======
 I like NPR, so I made some scripts to download my favorite programs from NPR.
-For now, I have something that downloads `NPR Fresh Air`_, `Wait Wait..Don't Tell
+For now, I have something that downloads `NPR Fresh Air`_, `Wait Wait...Don't Tell
 Me`_, and `This American Life`_.
 This package can probably, straightforwardly be extended to other NPR and PRI programs (although I haven't yet done so).

 Although this project started off as a way to download these three programs, I have expanded it to include a grab bag of altogether different types of functionalities.
 What remains the same?
 This distribution consists mainly of executable python scripts.
 Detailed documentation lives in the Sphinx repository